 Pros & Cons of Living in Lima

-Thinking about moving to Lima?
+Thinking about to Lima?
 Below we highlight some of the pros and cons of living in Lima.

 Pros of Living in Lima, Peru as a Digital Nomad